dechamps/RudeWindowFixer/README.md

   taskbar always on top issues.
 - This [bug report][eclipse] is the first known public report of what looks like similar issues, going all the way back to 2002!
+- The [WindowInvestigator][] toolbox provides useful tools if you want to investigate similar issues yourself.

 ## Developer information